silvermine/eslint-config-silvermine/README.md

 [semver-notes]: https://github.com/silvermine/eslint-plugin-silvermine/#note-on-semantic-versioning

 ## What version should I use?

 When choosing which version of this config to use, consider the following:

-   * v2.x.x is the newest branch of our config, which allows for ES2015+ features, as well as TypeScript linting.
+   * v4.x.x supports the latest ECMA Script features, and supports ESLint's flat config configuration style _only_.
 On new projects, we recommend using this branch of the config.
+   * v2.x.x allows for ES2015+ features, as well as TypeScript linting.
    * v1.x.x is the legacy version of our eslint config.
 This should primarily be used in legacy es5 projects and with node version < 8.10.0.
 It does not allow for many es2015+ features, such as spread/rest operators and arrow functions.